cyberbotics/webots-doc/robotis-op2/uninstall-webots-files-from-the-robot.md

 ## Uninstall Webots files from the robot

-If you don't need to use anymore Webots with your DARwIn-OP, you can uninstall all the files installed on the DARwIn-OP by Webots by pressing this button:
+If you don't need to use anymore Webots with your Robotis OP2, you can uninstall all files installed on the robot by Webots by pressing this button:

 %figure "Uninstall button"